bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 We see that the "videobuf2_common" module corresponds to the CONFIG_VIDEOBUF2_CORE option.

+Search through options in "make menuconfig" by using the "/" command and searching for the CONFIG_ option corresponding to the desired modules and components.
+The results should display a description that broadly corresponds with the output of the "modinfo" command and the menus that need to be navigated to find each item.

-In "make menuconfig" navigate to each required item and use the "space" key to mark it as either "M" meaning that the item will be built as a kernel module, or as "*" meaning that the item will be built in to the monolithinc kernel uImage.
+In "make menuconfig" navigate to each required item and use the "space" key to mark it as either "M", meaning that the item will be built as a kernel module, or as "*", meaning that the item will be built in to the monolithinc kernel uImage.

 Note that sometimes enabling one required option, will automatically enable another.
 Also note that sometimes, one option depends on another being enabled before it will even appear as a menu item in "make menuconfig".
 This means you might have to enable options out of order.
+I'ts not always easy to know in advance which options need to be configured first, so try to "loop" through the list of required options.

 Here are the menu items and CONFIG variables that correspond to the modules listed in our example of a Cisco brand USB Camera.